 The final restriction of 33 percent is lower than the preliminary restriction percentage of 35 percent.
 The change is due to the increase in production from the June estimate and lower in-orchard diversion volume.
 The desired carry-out remained the same at 85 million pounds.
 In discussing the calculation, members indicated the quality concerns that led to the adjustment were accurate.
 Members did not propose any changes to the adjustment following harvest.

 During the preliminary and final discussions, attendees raised concerns about the age of free inventory and the impact of imported tart cherry products.
 The Board voted to form a committee to develop a proposal for collecting additional data regarding inventory.
 Regarding the impact of imports, the Board approved a research proposal to gather additional data.
-The Board anticipates these actions would help Start Printed Page 16276provide additional data for future volume regulation discussions.
+The Board anticipates these actions will help provide additional data for future volume regulation discussions.

 Establishing free and restricted percentages is an attempt to bring supply and demand into balance.
 If the primary market is oversupplied with cherries, grower prices decline substantially.
 Restricted percentages have benefited grower returns and helped stabilize the market as compared to those seasons prior to the implementation of the Order.
 The Board, based on its discussion of this issue and the result of the above calculations, believes the available information indicates a restricted percentage should be established for the 2019-20 crop year to avoid oversupplying the market with tart cherries.